Pioreactor/docs.pioreactor/developer-guide/04-Automations/02-writing-automations-1.md

             self.execute_io_action(media_ml=1.0, waste_ml=1.0)
 ```

 Since we are working with a fixed volume, `media_ml` must equal `waste_ml`, else an error will be thrown.
-What is `latest_od`?
+What is `latest_od` attribute?
 Our class, when active, is listening to new optical densities being recorded.
 Hence when `execute` runs, we'll have access to the most up-to-date value of optical density.
-Likewise, there is a `latest_growth_rate` that updates when a new growth-rate value is produced.
-Both are defined and maintained in the parent class, so you don't have to worry about them in your code.
+Likewise, there are also `latest_normalized_od` and `latest_growth_rate` attributes that update when a new growth-rate value is calculated.
+All three attributes are defined and maintained in the parent class.

 ### Running the script